 CSCI 415 - GLB/Information Security, Law, and Ethics

 This course is divided into two parts, Part I: Introduces students to various technical and administrative aspects of Information Security and Assurance as it relates to computing, and ethics.
 We will define ethics, morality, and moral systems and recognize the distinction between ethical theory and professional ethics.
 Part II: introduces students to the intro-level fundamental knowledge of computer security and applied cryptography.
 Students will learn the basic concepts in computer security including software vulnerability analysis and defense, networking and wireless security, and applied cryptography.
 Students will also learn the fundamental methodology for how to design and analyze security critical systems.
-Prerequisites: Junior Standing or Approval from the Department.
+Prerequisites: Junior Standing.

 CSCI 428 - Introduction to Object Oriented Programming

 This course introduces the basic concepts and terminology of object technology.
 It emphasizes current techniques in object oriented design, analysis, and programming.
 In particular, we will study the concepts of Exception Handling, Encapsulation and Data Hiding, Inheritance, Polymorphism, Arrays and ArrayList.
 Prerequisites: CSci 270 or COSC 2336.

 A study of operating systems with emphasis on a multiprogramming environment; concentrates on principles involved in resource management; topics such as job scheduling and memory management are also studied.
 Prerequisites: CSCI 241 or COSC 2325; and CSCI 270 or COSC 2336.